Can I Lose Weight By Lifting Weights Only

 Does lifting weights help you lose weight?

-Yes, any form of exercise can help you lose weight, and weightlifting is no exception.
-The key is to burn more calories than you consume each day to stay in a calorie deficit, which is essential to lose weight.
-What makes lifting weights unique is its ability to build muscle while you lose fat.
-Since muscle tissue is more metabolically active than fat tissue, building more muscle helps your body burn more calories at rest.
-This leads to a higher resting metabolic rate, meaning your metabolism is working even when you’re just sitting or sleeping.
+Yes, you can lose weight with any form of exercise, and weight lifting is no different.
+The important thing is to burn more than you eat each day to remain in a calorie deficit, which is what you need to lose weight.
+The beauty of lifting weights is that it helps you build muscle at the same time you’re losing fat.
+Because muscle tissue is more metabolically active than fat tissue, the more muscle you have, the more calories your body will burn at rest.
+That results in a higher resting metabolic rate — that is, your metabolism is running while you’re sitting or sleeping.

-While the increase in calories burned each day isn’t huge, it can still make a difference over time.
-However, despite popular myths, lifting weights alone isn’t a magic solution for weight loss.
-You still need to maintain a calorie deficit consistently.
-Lifting every day but eating more calories than you burn won’t lead to progress.
-The key is to combine weightlifting with a proper diet to see the results you want.
+While the extra calories burned each day may not be massive, it can add up over time.
+But contrary to common myths, the act of lifting weights is not a panacea for losing weight.
+You have to stick with a calorie deficit!
+You can continue with lifting every day (arms only, woohoo!) and put on more calories than you burn but see no progress.
+The secret lies in pairing weightlifting with a proper diet to achieve the results you want.

 How many reps should you do when lifting weights?